Property Enhanced Instruction Tuning for Multi-task Molecule Generation with Large Language Models: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset.} For pre-training PEIT-GEN, we extract 480k molecular SMILES from the ZINC dataset~\cite{irwin2012zinc} and generate SMILES-text pairs using MolT5~\cite{edwards-etal-2022-translation}.
-We also compute 53 biochemical properties per molecule using RDKit, forming 480k “text-SMILES-properties” triplets for training.
+\textbf{Dataset.} During the pre-training of PEIT-GEN, we extract 480k molecular SMILES from the ZINC dataset~\cite{irwin2012zinc} and generate corresponding SMILES–text pairs using MolT5.
+Meanwhile, we compute 53 biochemical properties for each molecule using RDKit, forming 480k “text–SMILES–property” triplets for training.
+We then further fine-tune the model on the CHEBI-20~\cite{edwards2021text2mol} dataset to enhance its performance on human-annotated data.

 For pre-training PEIT-LLM, we utilize the 200k tri-modal data generated by PEIT-GEN and employ template filling to generate 200k instruction data for each downstream task.
 For molecular property prediction, we select two biochemical properties with distinct differences for evaluation, generating 200k instruction data for each property.
-Finally, we obtain a total of 1000k instruction data across four tasks for SFT training.
+Finally, we obtain a total of 1000k instruction data across four tasks for SFT.
 Similar to PEIT-GEN, molecular property prediction tasks on PEIT-LLM can be validated by RDKit on CHEBI-20 dataset.

-To evaluate PEIT-GEN and PEIT-LLM, we follow MolT5 by using CHEBI-20~\cite{edwards2021text2mol} and MoleculeNet dataset~\cite{wu2018moleculenet}, with the standard splition into training, validation, and test sets with an 8:1:1 ratio.
+To evaluate PEIT-GEN and PEIT-LLM, we follow MolT5 by using CHEBI-20 and MoleculeNet dataset~\cite{wu2018moleculenet}, with the standard splition into training, validation, and test sets with an 8:1:1 ratio.
 All property values are verified via RDKit.
-See details in Appendix~\ref{sec:mmp}.
+See details in Appendix C.